SamJam came from humble beginnings

 As a former newspaper editor and now a public affairs professional, Rick Greene has spent most of his professional life in economic development in one form or another.
 A Waverly, Ohio, resident, Greene didn't have to look far to find the kind of venue and the type of community that was perfectly suited for Karr's emerging festival.
 He said the expansive Pike County Fairgrounds, Pike County's location at the intersection of two four-lane highways (U.S. 23 and Ohio 32), and a bluegrass culture in the foothills of Appalachia, meant Pike County had all the makings for a first-class bluegrass festival.

 "All we have ever needed was a lineup and Sam Karr delivers that consistently.
 Any bluegrass fan can look at our lineups and understand it can hold its own with festivals anywhere in the country," Greene said.
-"Based on the enthusiasm we've heard following our first festival in 2016, we know this festival is going to grow at a rapid pace."
+"Based on the enthusiasm we've heard following our first festival in 2016, we knew this festival was going to grow at a rapid pace."

 Greene and Karr work with the Pike County Fair Board, the Pike County Chamber of Commerce and the Pike County Convention and Visitors Bureau on the event's organization.